DUI

 If this is not your first DUI, the consequences you will face will also be quite serious, and having an experienced lawyer by your side can help you manage the aftermath of the conviction.

-However, skipping legal help in a DUI case to cut costs is generally a terrible idea.
-In Pennsylvania, a drunk-driving conviction can have serious consequences.
+Skipping legal help in a DUI case to cut costs is generally a costly idea.
+In Pennsylvania, a drunk driving conviction can have serious consequences.
 It can result in a long-term driver’s license suspension, prevent you from doing your job properly, or even cost you your employment altogether.
 If the conviction goes on your permanent record, you may also have trouble getting a job in the future.